-This Neighbourhood Development Plan (NDP) applies to an area larger than the present boundaries of the Houghton on the Hill Parish.
+This Neighbourhood Plan (NP) applies to an area larger than the present boundaries of the Houghton on the Hill Parish.
 The planned area includes land In Hungarton Parish to the North of the A47 and immediately west of Houghton village with the agreement and cooperation of Hungarton Parish Council and Harborough District Council.

-The Vision Statement of the Neighbourhood Development Plan is that "In 15 years' time Houghton on the Hill will continue to be a neighbourly, rural community.
+The Vision Statement of the Neighbourhood Plan is that "In 15 years' time Houghton on the Hill will continue to be a neighbourly, rural community.
 It will value its community spirit and sense of belonging and provide people with a safe, sustainable environment.
 It will continue to be a friendly, stimulating and vibrant place."

-The Plan defines nine objectives:
+The Plan defines eight objectives:

-- 1. to preserve and nurture social coherence; - 2. to manage the sustainable development of new housing to provide dwellings meeting the requirements of the changing demography; - 3. to direct the location of new housing to minimise the impact of increased traffic flows on the core of the village; - 4. to initiate new footpaths and cycle ways to encourage less reliance on vehicles; - 5. to preserve the rural aspect of the area; - 6. to improve car parking; - 7. to enhance services and facilities; - 8. to ensure new housing has sustainable energy; and - 9. to conserve the built heritage of the village.
+- 1. to preserve and nurture social cohesion; - 2. to manage the sustainable development of new housing to provide dwellings meeting the requirements of the changing demography; - 3. to direct the location of new housing to minimise the impact of increased traffic flows on the core of the village; - 4. to initiate new footpaths and cycleways to encourage less reliance on vehicles; - 5. to preserve the rural aspect of the area; - 6. to enhance services and facilities; - 7. to conserve and enhance biodiversity; and - 8. to conserve the built heritage of the village.

-These objectives will be achieved through a total of 25 policies:
+These objectives will be addressed through a total of 9 policies:

-- □ three on village design (D1 to D3); - □ seven on housing location and types (H1 to H7); - □ six dealing with services and facilities (S1 to S6); - □ four on traffic management (T1 to T4); and - □ five on the environment (E1 to E5).
+- □ three on village design (D1 to D3); - □ two on housing location and types (H1 and H2); - □ three dealing with services and facilities (S1 to S3); and - \Box one on the environment (E1).